Emil Wiechert: Career

 Whilst at Königsberg, Wiechert was investigating the nature of X-rays and became one of the first to discover that cathode rays are made up of particle streams.
-He correctly measured the Mass-to-charge ratio of these particles but failed to take the final step and explain that these particles were a new type of elementary particle - the electron.
+He correctly measured the mass-to-charge ratio of these particles but failed to take the final step and explain that these particles were a new type of elementary particle - the electron.
 Wiechert was also interested in fields outside of fundamental physics and in 1896, he published the first verifiable model of the Earth's interior as a series of shells.
 Here he concluded that the difference between the density of the Earth's surface rocks and the mean density of the Earth meant that the Earth must have a heavy iron core.
 These were the foundations that one of Wiechert's students, Beno Gutenberg, used to discover the three-layered Earth in 1914.

 As part of Felix Klein's efforts to re-establish the University of Göttingen as a world leading research centre, Wiechert's tutor, Woldemar Voigt, was lured away from Königsberg and took Wiechert with him.
 He had initially hoped to become a Professor of theoretical physics but was eventually invited by Klein to found the world's first Institute of Geophysics, becoming the world's first Professor of Geophysics in 1898.
 He would remain there for the rest of his career, mentoring many students who became world-leading geophysicists and seismologists, including Karl Bernhard Zoeppritz and Beno Gutenberg.

 Contributions and influence

 During his career he made many other important contributions, writing a number of scientific papers, including a pioneering work on how seismic waves propagate through the Earth.
 He also devised an improved seismograph and created the field of geological prospecting using small, artificially-created earthquakes.
-Wiechert was also interested in theoretical physics, such as the theory by Albert Einstein.
-He discussed the role of the ether and related questions with Hendrik Antoon Lorentz and others.
+Wiechert was also interested in theoretical physics, such as the theory of relativity by Albert Einstein, discussing the role of the luminiferous aether and related questions with Hendrik Antoon Lorentz and others, and contributed to the development of the twin paradox.

 He married Helene Ziebarth, a lawyer's daughter, in 1908, but the couple did not have children.